Renderings by Art Fitzpatrick and Van Kaufman – click images for full impact

 Ironically, that made these “senior” Pontiacs look a bit cobbled up, since it used the same rear doors as the Catalina, and the cutout at the bottom wasn’t really necessary.
 And that additional three inches was purely cosmetic; the interior dimension were unchanged from the shorter Pontiacs.
 Presumably, the trunk was deeper by that amount, a dubious benefit.

-The Bonneville/Brougham/Star Chief’s extended body might have cast a longer shadow, but were a wee bit crude in execution, especially compared the true C-Body Olds 98 and Buick Electra, which wore their even longer (126″) wheelbases more elegantly, with tastefully integrated (and covered) rear wheel openings.
+The Bonneville/Brougham/Star Chief’s extended body might have cast a longer shadow, but were a wee bit crude in execution, especially compared the true C-Body Olds 98 and Buick Electra, which wore their even longer (126″) wheelbases more elegantly, with tastefully integrated (and covered) rear wheel openings and their unique longer rear doors.

 The ’64 Brougham interior wasn’t quite in that league, but it was a substantial step up from the regular Bonneville.
 I’m not an expert on fabrics, so I’ll leave it to someone else to explain just what Preston cloth is.
 It certainly sounds more upscale than “Morrokide”.